JohnRayson/Hexagons_Rebooted/README.md

 * have a maximum range of 3 hexes from their start point
 * have a movment of 5
 * get their allowences refreshed each turn
+* consume other dwarves when moved onto the same hex

 Movement cost of terrain is:
 * Grass: 1